Palem1988/blocknetdx-utils/README.md

   - If some required parameters are not filled, the program will stop.
   - Also set the number of runs you want launch by default, when command line parameters are not provided.
+  - Make sure the **tests.conf** file is in the same directory as the main program.

 2. Run the python with or without the optional parameters.